 We invite you to join us in giving thanks for all of the resources – spiritual, theological, physical and financial – that support this indispensable work.

-To that end, I’m excited for all that 2023 will hold at our church.
-Opportunities to grow in connection with God and one another through worship, faith formation, mission and community engagement.
-The arrival of new full-time installed Associate Pastor.
-Ongoing discernment about how to serve the needs of our neighbors with the love of Christ – so they can flourish and experience joy.
+I’m excited for all that 2024 will hold at our church.
+Opportunities to grow in connection with God and one another through worship, faith formation, mission, and community engagement.
+Ongoing discernment about how to serve the needs of our neighbors with the love of Christ – so they can flourish and experience their goodness.

-Each year our church changes – beloved church members pass away and we gather for funerals, amazing babies are born and baptized, some of us move away, kids go off to college, and new families join us on faith journey.
-Taking all of that into account and pondering God’s call on our church in 2023, we invite you to prayerfully consider a 6% increase in your financial commitment over 2022, as our mission partners are in great need and our hope is to offer a cost-of-living adjustment to our staff in light of rising inflation.
+Each year our church changes – beloved church members pass away and we gather for funerals, amazing babies are born and baptized, some of us move away, kids go off to college, and new people join us on the faith journey.
+Taking all of that into account and pondering God’s call on our church in 2024, we invite you to prayerfully consider a 5% increase in your financial commitment over 2023, as our mission partners are in great need and our building and grounds costs have increased due to inflation and cost of materials.

 Here’s our challenge and invitation to you.
-You and I are here to be “together for joy” – to be present, to be grateful, to be of service, to embody love, to realize God’s kingdom of justice and joy, compassion and peace.
-This one “wild and precious life” (Mary Oliver) is a precious gift that we don’t want to waste.
+You and I are here “to be rooted and grounded in love” – to be present, to be grateful, to be of service, to realize God’s kingdom of justice and joy, compassion and peace.

 We’re not asking you to do what you cannot, only what you can.
 When we all respond to God in gratitude for all God has given us, it will always be enough.